To Save as Many as Possible.

 We also partner with regional rescue groups and other local shelters to collaborate on ways that we can all work together to improve the outcomes for people and their pets.

 But we can't do all of this without you!
 We need your help to continue to offer these services and to help us expand our programs in the future.
-Some of the ways that you can help are by donating money or supplies, volunteering at the shelter regularly or at special events throughout the year, and advocating for our shelter pets in the community.
+Some of the ways that you can help are by donating money or supplies, volunteering, supporting our special events throughout the year like our annual Bark & Wine fundraiser, and advocating for our shelter pets in the community.
 With your help, we are making a difference in the lives of the precious animals entrusted to our care.

 So come out to the shelter and adopt a great pet.
 Or if your home is full but your heart still has some room, come out and foster or volunteer.
 You might also consider donating to help with the medical needs of our most vulnerable animals.
 Our Guardian Angel Fund exists to help pay for medical treatment for injured or ill animals that are brought to us.